-Mesclun greens are valued for their color, variety, nutrient packed punch and mix of flavors.
-Salad Mesclun is a mix comprised of the young, tender new leaves of several greens species.
-Often called “spring mix” these leaves are rich in vitamins and their color and form add interest to a boring salad.
+Mesclun greens are valued for their color, variety, nutritional punch, and mix of flavors.
+Salad mesclun is a mix comprised of the young, tender new leaves of several greens species.
+Often called spring mix, the leaves are rich in vitamins and their color and form add interest to a boring salad.
 The salad mix is an essential culinary ingredient for the keen home chef.
-Growing mesclun in the garden affords a healthful, convenient and cost saving way to enjoy these greens.
+Growing mesclun in the garden affords a healthful, convenient, and cost saving way to enjoy these greens.

-Mesclun greens traditionally contain the small, young leaves of species such as endive, arugula, chervil and leafy lettuces like baby red leaf.
+Mesclun greens traditionally contain the small, young leaves of species such as endive, arugula, chervil, and leafy lettuces like baby red leaf.
 Today the notion of salad mixes has expanded to include many other varieties of greens and herbs.
-A mesclun mix may include such things as spinach, chard, frisee, mustard and dandelion greens, mizuna, mache and radicchio among others.
+A mesclun mix may include such things as spinach, chard, frisee, mustard, dandelion greens, mizuna, mache, and radicchio among others.
 The huge variety in greens makes for a very interesting and wide palate pleaser.

 Harvesting Salad Mesclun

 Salad mesclun is harvested with the “cut and come again” method.
 Cut the leaves you need for each meal and leave the rest.
-Harvest greens that are 4 to 6inches long and snip them off 1 inch above the soil line.
+Harvest greens that are 4 to 6 inches (10-15 cm.) long and snip them off 1 inch (2.5 cm.) above the soil line.
 In about a month the plant will be ready to harvest again.
 Some of the greens in meslun mix come back more thickly such as the baby lettuces.